otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 protocol.
 To this reason we include verifications that must be performed by a client even though the server is expected to perform similar verifications.

-We expect a server to behave in certain conditions (store our prekey messages, give them to who ask, not give them to tho people, give them one prekey for each of our devices).
-Writing this in the spec won't hurt.

 This document aims to describe how the untrusted Prekey Server can be used to securely publish, store and retrieve prekey messages.